 On 25 May 2007, the German Bundestag passed a new passport law.

-In the case of children under the age of six, no fingerprints are taken; children up to the age of twelve receive a child passport without an electronic storage medium (chip) so that no fingerprints are recorded during the application.
-If no fingerprints are given, no passport can be issued.
-Exceptions are only permitted for medical reasons.
+For the children under the age of six, there is no need for fingerprints.
+Also, children up to the age of twelve receive a child passport without an electronic storage medium (chip).
+In other words, there are no fingerprints recorded during the application.

-Until 1 November 2007 parents could register their children in their own passports, but that is not possible anymore since everyone needs their own travel document.
-The field religious or artist name was omitted without replacement.
-At the intervention of the Catholic Church and artists’ associations, this field was reintroduced in the new version of the Identity Card Act on 1 November 2010.
+Until 1 November 2007 parents could register their children in their own passports.
+After that particular date, everyone needs their own travel document.
+There was no place anymore for religious or artist name.
+After the intervention of the Catholic Church and artists’ associations, this field has returned in the new version of the Identity Card Act on 1 November 2010.

-Many innovations can only be recognized under special lighting or from a special angle.
-For example, there is a holographic portrait, as with the ID card.
-It appears next to the usual photograph in green with lettering and the name of the holder in blue.
-One of the new ingenious security features is that individual motifs such as the federal eagle can be transformed into the letter D by tilting the data page.
+Many of the innovations are only recognized under special lighting or from a special angle of view.
+For example, there is a holographic portrait next to the usual photograph in green with lettering and the name of the holder in blue.
+One of the new security features available is that individual motifs in the passport are now transferable when tilting the page.
+An example is a federal eagle motif that transfers into the letter D.

-Also new is a personalized security thread, which is equipped with the document number and the name of the holder.
-In addition, even higher quality security paper with security thread and watermark will be used in the future.
-Under ultraviolet light, additional motifs such as the Brandenburg Gate and the lettering “Federal Republic of Germany” can be recognised.
+A new feature also is a personalized security thread equipped with the document number and the name of the holder.
+Passports will use higher quality security paper with security thread and watermark.
+In addition, motifs such as the Brandenburg Gate and the lettering “Federal Republic of Germany” is noticeable under the ultraviolet light.

 The German passport: